 A quick summary of the facts

-So far we have seen numerous connections between Central Asia and Balkans.
+So far we have seen numerous connections between Central Asia and the Balkans.
 They are especially strong when it comes to toponyms.
 Here is a quick summary:

 - Bactria (originally Balkh) and Balkan